 Later on, when the emotion of it all has faded, we can talk through the real issues of that problem.
 When we are both cool-headed and open to listening to each other.

-[click_to_tweet tweet=”In the moment we just want to diffuse the tension and playful words do that.” quote=”In the moment we just want to diffuse the tension and playful words do that.”]
+At the moment we just want to diffuse the tension of a difficult situation and playful words do that.

 - Practice what you will say next time drama comes up.